 Dental in Medicare Part B

 Congress is considering adding coverage for dental services as part of Medicare Part B (the Federal insurance program for Americans age 65+ and some individuals with special health care needs).
 This is a BIG deal.
 Nearly 1.5 million Virginians are enrolled in Medicare, many of whom face significant cost barriers to access dental care.
-Like adding a Medicaid dental benefit for adults in the commonwealth, this is a critical next step to ensuring all Virginians have access to comprehensive health care.
-You can learn more about the process here.
+Like adding a Medicaid dental benefit for adults in the Commonwealth, this is a critical next step to ensuring all Virginians have access to comprehensive health care.

 Find additional resources and information from our friends at Families USA.